microsoftgraph/msgraph-sdk-powershell/src/Education/Education/examples/v1.0-beta/New-MgEducationClassAssignmentSubmissionOutcome.md

 		DisplayName = "Document1.docx"
 	}
 }
-New-MgEducationClassAssignmentSubmissionOutcome -EducationClassId $educationClassId -EducationAssignmentId $educationAssignmentId -EducationSubmissionId $educationSubmissionId -BodyParameter $params
+New-MgBetaEducationClassAssignmentSubmissionOutcome -EducationClassId $educationClassId -EducationAssignmentId $educationAssignmentId -EducationSubmissionId $educationSubmissionId -BodyParameter $params
 ```
-This example shows how to use the New-MgEducationClassAssignmentSubmissionOutcome Cmdlet.
+This example shows how to use the New-MgBetaEducationClassAssignmentSubmissionOutcome Cmdlet.
 To learn about permissions for this resource, see the [permissions reference](/graph/permissions-reference).